maccarlton25/infinite/README.md

 ## Acceptance Criteria
 - Visiting `/the-titanic` yields a compact, styled HTML article with varied sections (lists/tables) and the disclaimer.
-- Second request hits cache (visible via logs, cache inspector, and page metadata).
+- Second request hits the browser cache (visible via the cache page, inspector widget, and page metadata).
 - Recent topics list and cache inspector update automatically after generation.
 - Regenerate button on cached pages clears the entry and streams a fresh version that becomes the new cached copy.
 - Invalid slugs respond with friendly error.